-Glamping; some people love it, others think it defeats the purpose of camping entirely.
-What few realize, though, is that it can take many forms.
-“Glam camping” doesn’t have to mean gourmet s’mores hand-roasted for you by an expensive, all-inclusive resort’s butler (although that does sound pretty nice.)
-It can also mean you still get to rough it a bit, making campfires beneath the stars and having a chance to get away from your laptop and those constant work emails… but, you know, with a bed and a bathhouse only a few steps away.
+Glamping—some people love it, others think it defeats the purpose of camping entirely.
+What not everyone realizes, though, is that it can take many forms.
+“Glam camping” doesn’t have to mean gourmet s’mores hand-roasted for you by an expensive, all-inclusive resort’s butler (although that does sound pretty nice).
+It can also mean you still get to rough it a bit, making campfires beneath the stars and having a chance to get away from your laptop and those constant work emails—but, you know, with a bed and a bathhouse only a few steps away.

 If you’re looking for the glamping experience that the whole family can enjoy, look no further than your friendly neighborhood KOA.
-Some of their campgrounds offer unique accommodations that put a totally one-of-a-kind spin on the concept of cabin camping.
+Some KOA campgrounds offer unique accommodations that put a one-of-a-kind spin on the concept of cabin camping.
 Plus, the other amenities that come along with staying at a KOA (pools, laundry, WiFi) mean you’ll never be without the comforts of home.

-Is there anything more awesome than a night camping out in a vintage Airstream?
-Especially when it means you can reap the benefits of staying in one without investing in an RV 😉 The Airstreams are perfect for anyone who wants to rough it a bit, but still wants some of the comforts of home.
+Is there anything more awesome than camping out in an Airstream trailer?
+The Airstreams are perfect for anyone who wants to rough it just a bit, but still wants most of the comforts of home.
 They feature electricity and comfy beds so you don’t have to sleep on the ground.
-Some (but not all, mind you) even come with full bathrooms and partial kitchens!
-Find them in beachy locales like Florida’s Sugarloaf Key / Key West KOA Holiday, California’s Santa Cruz / Monterey Bay KOA Holiday or Maine’s Bar Harbor / Oceanside KOA, as well as at the Carbondale / Crystal River KOA Holiday in Colorado and the Eureka Springs KOA in Arkansas.
+Some (but not all) even come with full bathrooms and partial kitchens.
+Find them in beachy locales like Florida’s Sugarloaf Key / Key West KOA Holiday, California’s Santa Cruz / Monterey Bay KOA Holiday, Maine’s Bar Harbor / Oceanside KOA, Colorado’s Carbondale / Crystal River KOA Holiday, and Arkansas’ Eureka Springs KOA.

-Sleeping in a caboose isn’t just for hobos anymore!
-The cabooses offered at KOAs are historic cars from train lines like the Atchison Topeka & Santa Fe, the Louisville & Nashville and the Boston & Main, and have all been renovated to be pretty swanky inside.
-Some can sleep up to 6 people, and most have at least half-baths included.
-It’s a totally unique experience that you won’t find most other places, so take advantage at the Mount Pleasant / Charleston KOA Holiday, the Oregon Dunes KOA Holiday, South Carolina’s Point South / Yemassee KOA Journey, the St Louis West / Historic Route 66 KOA, or the Twin Mountain / Mt.
+The cabooses offered at KOAs are historic railroad cars from train lines like the Atchison, Topeka, and Santa Fe; the Louisville and Nashville; and the Boston and Maine, and have all been renovated to be pretty swanky inside.
+Some can sleep up to six people, and most have at least half-baths included.
+It’s a totally unique experience that you won’t find in most other places, so take advantage at the Mount Pleasant / Charleston KOA Holiday, the Oregon Dunes KOA Holiday, South Carolina’s Point South / Yemassee KOA Journey, the St Louis West / Historic Route 66 KOA, or the Twin Mountain / Mt.
 Washington KOA Holiday in New Hampshire.

 Though a teepee may conjure images of camping out in the days before electricity, KOA’s teepees come fully equipped.
 Almost all of the Sioux-inspired structures feature electricity and come furnished, which sets the glamping scene perfectly.
-Just bring some linens!
-Some teepees even come with bonus amenities like mini-fridges or porches as well.
+Just bring your own linens.
+Some teepees come with bonus amenities like mini-fridges or porches as well.
 Teepees can be found at many KOAs across the country.
-Here’s a map of where you can find them!
+Here’s a map of where you can find them.

-Yurts are pretty similar to teepees, but are Mongolian in origin.
-The round structures were super portable for nomads on the steppes of Central Asia.
-The yurts at KOA can come furnished, with skylights, windows, cable TV, and even electricity, AC and/or heat!
+Yurts are similar to teepees, but are Mongolian in origin.
+The round structures were conveniently portable for nomads on the steppes of Central Asia.
+The yurts at KOA can come furnished, with skylights, windows, and cable TV, and with electricity, A/C, and heat.
 Find them at the Bay Center / Willapa Bay KOA Journey in Washington, Utah’s Bear Lake / Trail Side KOA Journey, the Higgins Lake / Roscommon KOA in Michigan, Virginia’s Luray KOA Holiday and Williamsburg / Busch Gardens Area KOA, and Ohio’s Shelby / Mansfield KOA Resort.